zwluoqi/ChatGPT-to-API/README.md

 ```

 ### Environment variables
-  - `PUID` - A cookie found on chat.openai.com for Plus users.
-This gets around Cloudflare rate limits
   - `SERVER_HOST` - Set to 127.0.0.1 by default
   - `SERVER_PORT` - Set to 8080 by default
   - `ENABLE_HISTORY` - Set to true by default